 - I Place – Owoschi team, who proposed an effective and elegant solution to combat queues in the supermarkets by identifying fruits and vegetables while weighing them.

 It’s so important for young people to participate in these events.
 One thing that they learn is exercising.
 You have to exercise your brain, you have to exercise your skills, and at some point, you have to push your boundaries.
 Doing something like this is like climbing Kilimanjaro!
 Another thing, you make friends for life, you can make connections and business connections, and people can pick up your ideas!
 What is more amazing is suddenly seeing your ideas be there in real life helping you.

 Two other challenges included fake comments classification utilizing Kaggle InClass platform, as suggested by EVO Company; and a computer-vision-based analysis of a dataset provided by Neuromation.io.

 The best projects will be implemented in the real products of the Hackathon partner companies.

 EVRY is one of the leading IT companies in the Nordic region and has a strong local and regional presence in 50 Nordic towns and cities.
 Through its insight, solutions, and technology, EVRY contributes to the development of the information society of the future and so creates value for the benefit of its customers and for society as a whole.
 EVRY combines in-depth industry knowledge and technical expertise with a local delivery model and international strength.
-EVRY has some 9,000 employees and reports annual turnover approaching NOK 13 Bln.
+EVRY has some 9,000 specialists and reports annual turnover approaching NOK 13 Bln.

 Infopulse, part of Nordic IT group EVRY A/S, is an international vendor of services in the areas of Software R&D, Application Management, IT Operations, and Cybersecurity to SMEs and Fortune 100 companies across the globe.
-Founded in 1991, the company employs over 1,700 professionals and is represented in eight countries across Western and Eastern Europe.
+Founded in 1991, the company works with over 1,700 professionals and is represented in eight countries across Western and Eastern Europe.